 The following basic boat maneuvering and operation principles do not cover all conditions or situations you may encounter during operation.
-It is important for you and anyone else operating the boat to have certified instruction from local boating authorities.
+It is important for you and anyone else operating the boat to have certified instruction before operating the boat.

-Always advise all passengers on-board of your steering, stopping and accelerating intentions to avoid personal injury or even death.
+Always advise all passengers on board of your steering, stopping and accelerating intentions.
+Brief passengers on: